Use these five communication strategies to effectively resolve workplace conflict.

 1. Address issues immediately and openly.

 When a conflict arises among your team members, action should be taken quickly to resolve it.
+Instead of ignoring or avoiding conflict, accept it and work towards addressing it immediately.

 "Get good information by varying the types of questions you ask, such as open-ended questions, close-ended questions, fact-based questions or opinion-based questions," Gamlem said.